zdendapa/rb-notes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.

-After nmp install run `ng serve` for a dev server.
+After npm install run `ng serve` for a dev server.
 Configured to: `http://localhost:4200/`.

 ## Running end-to-end tests